 Your home’s walls and ceilings collect a surprising amount of dust.
 If you haven’t made a point of cleaning them as part of your weekly routine, it may take a bit of effort the first time you do.

-Like most cleaning projects, it may take a bit of effort the first time if they’re dusty and covered in grime.
-Once you make cleaning walls and ceilings part of your regular cleaning routine it’ll take just minutes.
-Right away, though, you’ll notice less dust in your house which means it stays clean longer.
+Once you make cleaning walls and ceilings a regular part of your cleaning routine, it’ll take just minutes in each room.
+Right away, though, you’ll notice less dust in your house, which means it stays clean longer.

 2 tablespoons liquid dish detergent

-A natural sea sponge (colored ones may leave marks on your wall)
+A natural sea sponge (dyed ones may leave marks on your wall)

 - Fill one bucket with 1 gallon of warm water.
 Add the liquid dish detergent and gently swirl the water with your hand.

 - Fill the second bucket with plain warm water.

 - Start at an entrance and plan to work clockwise around the room.

 - Lay a towel on the floor at the base of the wall where you’ll be cleaning.